samerfarida/secure-bash-macos-ebook/ebook/part2_advanced_security/06_control_structures_and_functions.md

 2. Create a function called `backup_home` that accepts a username and uses `rsync` to back up their home directory to `/Users/Backups/`.
 3. Modify the `Lock Screen Reminder` example to send a message only once every 10 minutes.

----

-## Summary

-In this chapter, you learned to:

-- Use `if`, `elif`, `else`, and `case` to handle logic branching
-- Control flow with `for`, `while`, and `until` loops
-- Define and use functions in your scripts
-- Implement logic securely and modularly for macOS

-Coming up next: we'll explore how to **manage files, logs, and permissions securely** in Chapter 7.